stereobooster/pragmatic-types/posts/what-are-types.md

 [Also, some mathematicians argue there is no single definition of the types and this is good.](http://tomasp.net/academic/papers/against-types/)

 ## Definition
-Type is a collection of items, often having some common properties, structure and operations permitted for this type.
+**Type is a collection of items, often having some common properties, structure and operations permitted for this type**.

+I intentionally use the word "collection" instead of "set", because the set has the exact meaning in mathematics.

 For example